 The program engages and excites children about fresh food by teaching them simple to follow and quick to prepare recipes, using Jamie Oliver’s signature cooking tips and shortcuts.
 Jamie Oliver’s Learn Your Fruit and Veg is delivered by trained facilitators and none of the recipes require heat or kitchen facilities; making the program very easy for schools to deliver and for children to implement their learnings at home.

-The Good Foundation currently operates six Ministry of Food Centres, including two mobile kitchens – purpose built kitchen classrooms on wheels that travel to different communities where participants can learn to cook simple, nutritious and tasty meals from scratch.
-Ministry of Food Centers are open to anyone aged 12 and over.
+The Good Foundation currently operates three Ministry of Food Centres and a mobile kitchen – a purpose built kitchen classroom on wheels that travel to different communities where participants can learn to cook simple, nutritious and tasty meals from scratch.
+It also offers its programs online and to specific communities via its Virtual Communities program.

 2015 – Present